apache/nifi/minifi-docs/src/main/markdown/minifi-java-agent-quick-start.md

 ```
 config.sh transform input_file output_file
 ```
-6. Move your new .yml file to minifi/conf.
+6. Move your new .yml file to `minifi/conf`.
-7. Rename your .yml file config.yml.
+7. Rename your .yml file _config.yml_.

 **Note:** You can use one template at a time, per MiNiFi instance.

-**Result:** Once you have your config.yml file in the minifi/conf directory, launch that instance of MiNiFi and your dataflow begins automatically.
+**Result:** Once you have your _config.yml_ file in the `minifi/conf` directory, launch that instance of MiNiFi and your dataflow begins automatically.

-##Using Processors Not Packaged with MiNiFi
+## Using Processors Not Packaged with MiNiFi
 MiNiFi is able to use following processors out of the box:
 * UpdateAttribute
 * AttributesToJSON